Chlorethoxyfos: Treatment

 In case of any kind of organophosphorus poisoning, the situation should be dealt with as an emergency and the patient should quickly be sent to the hospital.
 Some symptoms may develop rapidly, but there is a delay in the increase of severity up to 48 hours after poisoning.
 All treatments are based on minimizing the absorption, a general supportive treatment like artificial respiration, and specific pharmacological treatment such as frequent dosing of atropine or pralidoxime and diazepam.

 Treatment of chlorethoxyfos intoxication should consist of injection of atropine sulfate.
 Atropine is a competitive, reversible antagonist of the muscarinic acetylcholine receptors.
-Injections should be intramuscular and should be administered every 10 minutes until the patient is in an full atropinized state.
+Injections should be intramuscular and should be administered every 10 minutes until the patient is in a full atropinized state.
 This atropinized state is characterized by dilated pupils, dry flushed skin and increased heart rate.
 Whenever symptoms of chlorethoxyfos start to reappear, atropine should be injected again.
 The atropinized state of the patient should always be maintained.
 Dosage of atropine is different among different age-groups.
 Children and infants have a maximum dosage of 0.05 mg/kg.
 When adults are severely intoxicated the dose can go up to 4 mg.
 In mild cases 1 or 2 mg will be required.
 In total, during the first 24 hours 20 or 30 mg might be required.

 Next to atropine, chlorethoxyfos intoxication can be treated with pralidoxime chloride, also known as 2-PAM chloride.
 2-PAM may be used as an effective antidote in addition to atropine to maintain the patient in atropinized state.
 The compound pralidoxime is administered to regenerate the acetylcholinesterase.
 The compound must be administered quickly after the poisoning, because if the phosphorylated enzyme is allowed to age, then it will no longer be an effective antidote.
 Children and infants have a maximum dosage of 20 to 50 mg/kg.
 For adults an initial dose of 1 gram should be injected.
 This 1 gram of 2-PAM is preferably injected as an infusion of 250 cc of saline over a 15- to 30-minute time period.
 As an alternative, 2-PAM may be injected slowly by intravenous injection as a 5% solution in a minimum time-period of two minutes.
 After an hour, if muscle weakness has not been relieved, a second dose of 1 gram should be administered.

 Other than atropine and pralidoxime, Diazepam should be used when treating severe cases of chlorethoxyfos intoxication.
 Diazepam is mostly used to relief anxiety, but next to this it counteracts some of the central nervous system-derived symptoms that atropine does not affect.
 A dose of 10 mg should be administered through intravenous injection.
 When required, injection of diazepam may be repeated.

 Since chlorethoxyfos is a lipophilic compound it might be stored in fat depots and released from it over a period of many days.
 To prevent any later symptoms of intoxication, treatment with 2-PAM may carry on for a few more days.